Jan9103/github-repo-backuper/README.md

 other programs, such as GE-proton download-tools, to temporarely fail.
 This issue can be reduced using `--reserve-rate-limit 10` (or similar).

+---

-## Webui
+## Webui (basic archive viewer)

 This repo also includes a webui for viewing (and maybe in the future starting) backups.
 The implementation is focused on simplicity and small to medium sized repos.
-Larger repos (tested with 4475 issues) can still be viewed, but rendering the issue-list serverside can take several minutes on a overloaded raspberry pi.
+Larger repos (tested with 4475 issues) can still be viewed, but rendering the issue-list serverside can take several minutes on a overloaded raspberry pi 4.

 * [x] User / Organisation list
 * [x] Repo list